jsloyer/whatsnew/index.md

 With the latest updates and improvements from May, you can use the following new features:

- * Improvements on the Status page including more granular diagnostics on incidents affecting the Bluemix platform and runtimes.
+ * Improvements on the Status page including more granular diagnostics on incidents affecting the {{site.data.keyword.Bluemix_notm}} platform and runtimes.
  * Improvements to the security Reports and Logs page:
    * Reports are now displayed in a table format, simplyfying the browsing and searching of reports, including the ability to sort by report category, file name, or creation date.
    * Enhanced filtering including simultaneous filtering of multiple categories